vberlier/narwhal/README.md

 - Nest test groups arbitrarily
 - Use the same generic assertions everywhere
 - Reusable test parameters
-- Use fixtures to externalise setup and teardown code
+- Use fixtures to externalize setup and teardown code
 - Test output captured and displayed on failure
 - Additional testing utilities